kodecocodes/vt_android_mvvm/v1/for_instructor/05-the-view.markdown

 ## [Slide - View]

-Before we build out the view model, let's take a look at the view class and layout setup in the starter project.
+Before we build out the view model, let's take a look at the view class and layout setup in the starter project for the Add Creature screen.

 # Demo

-Here we have the app running and on the Add Creature screen.
+Here we have the app running and are on the Add Creature screen.
 There's an ImageView at the top to select and show the Creature avatar.

 There's an EditText for the Creature name.